Key Takeaways

 Visual perception strategies are critical for helping children accurately process and interpret visual stimuli when addressing sensory processing disorder.
 These strategies are designed to enhance a child’s ability to make sense of what they see, fostering improved interaction with their environment.

 As a professional committed to serving children with sensory processing challenges, you’ll find that incorporating puzzles and matching games can significantly develop visual skills.
-These activities encourage the child to recognize patterns and details, essential visual perception components.
+These activities encourage the child to recognize patterns and details, which are essential visual perception components.

 Moreover, introducing visual tracking exercises can sharpen the ability to follow moving objects, a skill necessary for reading and writing.
 To assist with daily organization, consider implementing color-coded systems and visual schedules.
 These tools provide clear and accessible ways for a child with sensory processing disorder to understand the sequence and expectations of their day.